GRACeFUL-project/DSL-WP/2016-03/WP4_DSL_Y1_review.md

 ## IrLoVa Individual Study Plan:

-* Apply Functional Prog.
-(FP) and Software Tech.
-(ST) to hybrid modelling
+* Apply Functional Programming and Software Technology to hybrid modelling
-* Develop DSLs for system dynamics modelling
+* Develop Domain Specific Languages for system dynamics modelling
 * Example: modelling a water management system taking into account environmental factors influencing it, with the goal of decreasing risk and damage due to floods.

 * Hybrid modelling = must handle both discrete and continuous behaviour